andrej5elin/howto_fftw_apple_silicon/README.md

 315 µs ± 974 ns per loop (mean ± std. dev. of 7 runs, 1000 loops each)
 ```

 Except for a somewhat slower computation speed, compared to the tests/bench results, it appears to be working OK.
-For comparison, anaconda running python 3.8 over roseta and with intel's mkl_fft I get
+For comparison, anaconda running python 3.8 over roseta on Mac Mini (2020 M1 8GB) with intel's mkl_fft I get

 ```console
 $ ipython